 What is print on demand?

-Print on demand is an order fulfillment method where you can sell customized white-label products by adding your own designs to them without holding inventory.
+Print on demand is an order fulfillment method where you can start selling customized white-label products by adding your own designs to them without holding inventory.
 In this model, your POD vendor takes care of the printing and shipping processes.

 What are the pros and cons of print on demand?